Military Madness: Neo Nectaris

 In 1994 Hudson Soft released a sequel/remake of Nectaris for the PC-Engine Super System CD² called Neo Nectaris.
 Neo Nectaris covers the events of the first game but then escalates to Mars, featuring new enemies known as Bioheiki as well as several other changes.
 It was never released in North America due to the discontinuation of the TurboGrafx-16 line in the region.

-There is an English port of the game for iOS from 2010.
-However, the game's AI doesn't work properly.
+There is an English port of the game for iOS from 2010, but the game's AI does not work properly.